thelastpickle/cassandra-reaper/README.md

 * jmxPorts:

   Optional mapping of custom JMX ports to use for individual hosts.
-Can be ignored in case the standard JMX port is being used.
+The used default JMX port value is 7199.
 [CCM](https://github.com/pcmanus/ccm) users will find IP and port number to add in `~/.ccm/<cluster>/*/node.conf` or by running `ccm <node> show`.

+* jmxAuth:

+  Optional setting for giving username and password credentials for the used JMX connections in case you are using password based JMX authentication with your Cassandra clusters.

 Notice that in the *server* section of the configuration, if you want to bind the service to all interfaces, use value "0.0.0.0", or just leave the *bindHost* line away completely.